Ankr-network/ankr-docs/pages/staking/overview.md

 ## DeFi
-[Ankr DeFi](/staking/defi/overview/) features a cross-chain dashboard where users can choose Liquid Staking tokens and assets to trade, earn additional yeild, and platforms to do it on.
+[Ankr DeFi](/staking/defi/overview/) features a cross-chain dashboard with trading and yield opportunities for Liquid Staking tokens and assets on different platforms.

 ## Bridge
-[Ankr Bridge](/staking/bridge/overview/) is a product for bridging assets between networks.
-It enables users to bring their Liquid Staking Tokens to other networks where they may have more exciting yield opportunities.
+[Ankr Bridge](/staking/bridge/overview/) enables bridging assets between networks for users to bring their Liquid Staking Tokens somewhere where they may get exciting yield opportunities.

 Ankr Bridge is secured with ECDSA cryptography and a multi-party computation based Threshold Signature Scheme.
 This ensures that private keys are never exposed whilst mitigating against any single point of failure.